Rubberazer/JETGPIO/README.md

     Execute make.sh: sudo ./make.sh

-    That's it the library should be installed and ready to be used
+    That's it, the library should be installed and ready to be used

  HOW TO: